Yoshua Bengio: Career and research

 At the first AI Safety Summit in November 2023, British Prime Minister Rishi Sunak announced that Bengio would lead an international scientific report on the safety of advanced AI.
 An interim version of the report was delivered at the AI Seoul Summit in May 2024, and covered issues such as the potential for cyber attacks and 'loss of control' scenarios.
-The full report was published in January 2025 as the International AI Safety Report.
+The full report was published in January 2025 as the International AI Safety Report, for which Bengio continues to serve as Chair.

-In June 2025, The Guardian reported that Bengio had launched a nonprofit organization, LawZero, aimed at building "honest" AI systems that can detect and block harmful behavior by autonomous agents.
+In June 2025, Bengio launched a nonprofit organization, LawZero, aimed at building "honest" AI systems that can detect and block harmful behavior by autonomous agents.
 The group is developing a system called Scientist AI, intended to act as a guardrail by predicting whether an agent’s actions could cause harm.
-Bengio told the paper that the project’s first goal was to demonstrate the methodology and then scale it up with support from donors, governments, or AI labs.
-LawZero’s funders include the Future of Life Institute and Schmidt Sciences.
+Bengio stated that the project’s first goal was to demonstrate the methodology and then scale it up with support from donors, governments, or AI labs.
+LawZero’s funders include the Future of Life Institute, Schmidt Sciences, the Gates Foundation and the Canadian government.

+In February 2026, Bengio was appointed to the United Nations' Independent International Scientific Panel on AI, a group of 40 experts tasked with preparing a report outlining the current state of AI science, namely the opportunities, impacts, and risks of AI systems, with the ultimate aim of providing a clear evidence base for global policymakers.
+Bengio was later appointed Co-Chair of the Panel alongside Nobel laureate Maria Ressa.

+Bengio has also trained other notable AI researchers throughout his career, including David Krueger, Ian Goodfellow, and Hugo Larochelle.